 I would define the book as a dystopian novel.
 As such, it incorporates the various elements of a dystopian novel: satire, social commentary and morality play.
 And of course, lots of wild inventions: currency named after Hollywood stars, rock’n’riffraff music, denim as a rare luxury item.
 The beauty of science fiction is that absolutely nothing is off the table.
 As in Margaret Atwood’s dystopian novel The Handmaid’s Tale, the story is narrated from the viewpoint of a woman increasingly enmeshed in a nightmare, a woman whose choices we may or may not agree with.
 I have proposed the possibilities, but all the outcomes are left to the reader.

 Someone once told me, only half in jest, that for some reason we all imagine the future to be less fun than the present.
 But in truth, ever since Plato’s “Utopia”, good intentions, whether only imagined or implemented, must always face the harsh facts of real life.
 Humans are endlessly complicated, and even with all our best intentions, it will always be impossible for us to overcome all the obstacles to happiness.
 From his ideal world based on reason and logic, Plato excluded writers as “emotional adventurers driven by a love of the abyss”.
 But there will always be emotional adventurers driven by a love of the abyss, just as there will always be unqualified applicants for the most important job on the planet.

-It’s a short book that packs a universal wallop.
+It’s a short book that explores a big theme.